djepar/djepar.github.io/BlogEntry.md

 ## 16 September 2022
 ### Web-Dev
 Finished the JavaScript course, by doing the error handling exercices and the wrap-up.
-### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+### OS (Google Coursera IT Course 4 : System Administration and IT Infrastructure Services)
 Continue working on the System administration course.
 Worked on FTP, SFTP, TFTP, DNS, DHCP and managing service for Linux and Windows.

 ## 17 September 2022
-### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+### OS (Google Coursera IT Course 4 : System Administration and IT Infrastructure Services)
 Finish Week3 for the system admin : Services, managing cloud resources, print platform services (apaches2) troubleshooting platform services.
 Work on weeks 4 : learn the introduction of directory services.